-- 19. Monetary claims (for example equal pay claims under both the Equal Pay Act and the Bill, and minimum wage claims) generally have a six year limitation on back pay.
-Clause 40 provides that, where the Employment Relations Authority determines a pay equity claim, the back pay awarded may only be paid in respect of the period beginning with the date the claim was lodged, instead of six years prior.
+- 19. Monetary claims (for example equal pay claims under both the Equal Pay Act and the Bill, and minimum wage claims) generally have a six-year limitation on back pay.
+Clause 40 provides that, where the Employment Relations Authority determines a pay equity claim, the back pay awarded may be paid only in respect of the period beginning with the date the claim was lodged, instead of six years prior.
 This limitation does not apply to pay equity settlements negotiated between employers and employees.
 It also does not apply to other types of claims under the Bill, such as equal pay claims. - 20.
 Pay equity claims by definition relate to work exclusively or predominantly performed by women, so the limitation on back pay in such claims disproportionately affects women.
 The Equal Pay Act, which is repealed by this Bill, allows for back pay to six years.
 We note that all existing and undetermined pay equity claims brought under the Equal Pay Act will be discontinued under the Bill in accordance with the transitional provisions at Schedule 1, and recommenced under the provisions of the Bill.
 Accordingly, this change will also impact on those existing unresolved pay equity claims. - 21.
 We therefore consider the material effect of cl 40 disproportionately affects women, and therefore that the Bill limits the right to be free from discrimination on the prohibited grounds of sex affirmed in s 19(1) of the Bill of Rights Act. - 22.
-In our view, the limitation is justified under s 5 of the Bill of Rights Act because: - a. the Bill aims to implement a pay equity bargaining framework, to address historical discrimination against predominately female professions - b. back pay has been limited to the date of lodging the claim to ensure the process is balanced and fairly reflects the nature of the grievance - c. it is a necessary restriction for the implementation of a scheme which aims to address the systemic discrimination against women in the workplace and therefore does not limit s 19(1) any more than reasonably necessary, and - d. the limit is in due proportion to the importance of the objective. - 23.
-In our consideration, we have also noted that a pay equity claim is substantially different from an equal pay claim.
+In our consideration, we have noted that a pay equity claim is substantially different from an equal pay claim.
 Equal pay claims involve direct discrimination from an individual employer.
 Through actual intent or unconscious bias, the employer has caused discrimination against the employee.
 Pay equity relates to a systemic social issue.
 It takes account of historical discrimination against an occupation, and therefore is not caused by the individual employer.
-The employer in a pay equity dispute has paid the market wage in good faith, and is therefore less blameworthy.
+The employer in a pay equity dispute has paid the market wage in good faith, and is therefore less blameworthy. - 23.
+We consider the limitation is justified under s 5 of the Bill of Rights Act because: - a. the Bill aims to implement a pay equity bargaining framework, to address historical and systemic discrimination against predominately female professions; - b. back pay has been limited to the date of lodging the claim to ensure the process is balanced and fairly reflects the nature of the grievance against the individual employer; and - c. it does not prevent the parties to a pay equity claim from reaching a negotiated settlement that includes back pay to a date before the date of the pay equity claim. - 24.
+We therefore conclude that the limitation on the right to be free from discrimination is reasonably justified.